tdepuyt/maritimechartservice-sample-viewer/README.md

 ## Additional Deployment steps for the Identify widget:

+If you enable the open this widget automatically when the app starts option, then point identify will be active and you can click on the map without opening the identify widget.

 If you want to resize your Identify widget you will need to add a height and width value to the widget while in the WAB development environment.